anguoyuan/Pixel_retrieval-Segmented_instance_retrieval/README.md

 3. **Complexity**: The task is inherently challenging.
 Each query can have hundreds of positive images, making it ideal for testing instance-level recognition.
 4. **Quality**: The annotations are of high caliber, facilitating comparisons between human and machine recognition performance.

-## Access the Dataset

-You can download the images along with their pixel-level labels [here](https://sgvr.kaist.ac.kr/~guoyuan/Segment_retrieval/pixel_retrieval_benchmarks.rar).

 # Challenges in Pixel Retrieval